 If payday falls on a bank holiday, workers may experience a delay in payment.

-If you get three strikes, your Snag Work account will be placed on a time-out until the issue is resolved.
-A time-out means you will be unable to use Snag Work to pick up new shifts.
-We will also reserve the right to remove you from any upcoming shifts you have coming up in the next 72 hours (3 days).
+If you get three strikes, your Shifts account will immediately be suspended until the issue is resolved.
+A suspension means you will be unable to use Shifts to pick up new shifts.
+We will also reserve the right to remove you from any upcoming shifts.

-After you’ve been notified of reaching three strikes, you have a 72-hour (3-day) window to provide an explanation to Snag Work before we proceed with a disciplinary review.
-Disciplinary reviews carry consequences up to, and including, a 14-day suspension or deactivation from the Snag Work network.
+After you’ve been notified of reaching three strikes, you have a 72-hour (3-day) window to provide an explanation to Snagajob before we proceed with a disciplinary review.
+Disciplinary reviews carry consequences up to deactivation from the network.

 We’re willing to listen and take into account the circumstances surrounding any incident that resulted in strikes.
-Please be proactive in communicating any explanations or relevant documentation to the Snag Work team as soon as possible to remain active in our network.
+Please be proactive in communicating any explanations or relevant documentation to the Shifts team as soon as possible to remain active in our network.